mavenraven/validations/README.markdown

         then Left "cannot be empty"
         else Right x

-Notice that a checker can transform its input as well, which a callee is free to ignore.
+Notice that a Checker can transform its input as well, which a callee is free to ignore.